 -Daily exposure to math, art, reading, writing, science, communication and physical development catered to the individuals' level of appropriate challenges.

 Snacks are provided as a learning experience, incorporated into the Living-the-Curriculum program.
 L.T.C. is an in-depth study of the manipulatives and skills of every day living with a discussion of the purpose, science, math and routines involved to engage students in learning through daily practices.
 This means, students will get to join me in the kitchen to explore their foods with all five senses and be hands-on in the preparation of their foods.
 This is like a cooking class with skill-based tools appropriate for each child.
 Being a part of the cooking/prep process can promote more interest in trying new foods, and is a wonderful opportunity for extra math and science experiences.
-Feel free to ask for examples snacks and lessons.
+Feel free to ask for examples of snacks and lessons.
 All snacks include at least two food groups, served family-style to promote the exploration of all foods.
-Full day parents are asked to pack and send a lunch each day.
+Full day parents are asked to pack and send a lunch Monday-Thursday, and a picnic style lunch will be provided every Friday during our weekly water-play day.

 COSTS